ErikRospo/Mini-8/ISA.md

 The stack pointer is left intentionally hidden from programs.
 This is a conscious design decision to allow for flexibility in implementations.

+## Recommended Assembler Behavior

+The assembler SHOULD:

+- Automatically fill in the immediate bits for instructions that require them, such as `MOV`, `ADD`, `SUB`, etc.
+- Automatically fill in the immediate bits with `0` for instructions that do not use them, such as `NOP`, `HCF`, etc.
+- If arguments are not provided and the instruction does not require them, the assembler SHOULD fill the arguments with `0` by default.
+For example, `MOV r0, r1` should be equivalent to `MOV r0, 0x00, r1`.
+In cases where this is ambiguous or impossible, the assembler SHOULD error out and warn the user.
+- If DEST is not provided, the assembler SHOULD fill it with `r0` by default, and MUST warn the user during assembly.
+The exception to warning the user is for instructions that do not use DEST, such as `NOP` or `WRT`.
+See the [Subtypes](#subtypes) table for a comprehensive list of instructions that do not use `DEST`
+- The assembler must support the following immediate argument types: - Decimal (default).
+Any integer value specified without a prefix should be interpreted as a base-10 integer. - Hexadecimal.
+Any integer value specified with the `0x` prefix should be interpreted as a base-16 integer. - Binary.
+Any integer value specified with the `0b` prefix should be interpreted as a base 2 (binary) number. - Character.
+Any single letter specified between single or double quotes (`'` or `"`) should be interpreted as a number corresponding to it's ASCII ordinal.
+If that character is not part of the ASCII standard, an assembler error should be raised. - Implementations MAY error if special characters are used in character literals.
+Special characters that Assemblers may warn are the following: 1. `,` (comma, ASCII `0x2C`) 2. `:` (colon, ASCII `0x3A`) - Implementations MUST error if any non-printable ASCII character (those with ordinals `0x00`-`0x1F` and `0x7f`) is found inside a character literal.

+## Assembler Directives

+The assembler SHOULD support the following directive:

+1. `label $label_name:`
+   This directive defines a label that can be used to jump to a specific location in the code.
+   This allows for easier code organization and readability, as well as the ability to jump to specific locations in the code without having to calculate the address manually.
+   Labels can be used in jump instructions, such as `JMP $label_name`, `JNE $label_name`, `JGE $label_name`, etc.
+   The assembler SHOULD automatically calculate the address of the label, and replace the label with the address in the generated machine code.
+   Labels should start with a `$` wherever they are used

+The assembler MAY suppoty the following directives:
+2. `define constant_name value`
+   This directive defines a constant that can be used in the code.
+The assembler SHOULD replace all occurrences of the constant with the value in the generated machine code.

+3. `define macro_name(arg0, arg1): ... end`
+   This directive defines a macro that can be used in the code.
+The assembler SHOULD replace all occurrences of the macro with the expanded code in the generated machine code.
+   Macros can take arguments, and the assembler SHOULD replace the arguments with the values provided in the macro call.
+   Macros can be called like any other instruction.
+See [Macro Examples](#macro-examples) examples of how macros are called.
 ## Suggested Macros

 The following macros are suggested to make programming in this architecture easier: